apache/predictionio/docs/manual/source/demo/tapster.html.md

 We also blacklist the dislikes so that they are not returned.

-With our response from Apache PredictionIO (incubating) it’s just a matter of looking it up in the database and rendering that object as JSON.
+With our response from Apache PredictionIO it’s just a matter of looking it up in the database and rendering that object as JSON.

 Once the response is sent to the browser JavaScript is used to replace the existing comic and hide the loading message.

 Thats it.
 You’re done!
-If Ruby is not your language of choice check out our other [SDKs](http://predictionio.incubator.apache.org/sdk/) and remember you can always interact with the Event Server though it’s native JSON API.
+If Ruby is not your language of choice check out our other [SDKs](http://predictionio.apache.org/sdk/) and remember you can always interact with the Event Server though it’s native JSON API.

 ## Links
 Source code is on GitHub at: [github.com/PredictionIO/Demo-Tapster](https://github.com/PredictionIO/Demo-Tapster)

 ## Conclusion

-Love this tutorial and Apache PredictionIO (incubating)?
+Love this tutorial and Apache PredictionIO?
 Both are open source (Apache 2 License).
 [Fork](https://github.com/PredictionIO/Demo-Tapster) this demo and build upon it.
 If you produce something cool shoot us an email and we will link to it from here.